grammyjs/website/site/docs/hosting/heroku.md

 <dynos type>: <command for executing our main entry file>
 ```

-For our case it should be:
+For our case, it should be:
 <CodeGroup>
 <CodeGroupItem title="Webhook" active>